simonesilvestroni/m2m-website/_posts/2023-03-09-new-reviews-after-1989.md

 A musical and historical journey with depths.
 <cite>—BeaK</cite>

 > The crystal clear mix, the engrossing story, the lovely bass.
 I’ll often end up with the chorus to ‘Skinny Kid’ stuck in my head without warning.
-Favorite track: Skinny Kid.
 <cite>—Mykie Frankenstein</cite>

 > This album straight up changed my ideas of what kind of music I could write myself.
 Huge inspiration.